If you do not want to pay any set up costs – then you may be interested in this latest Sky Broadband offer…

-Sky are offering both their award winning* broadband services at a reduced monthly rate and have scrapped the setup costs.
-All you pay is for the secure delivery of your Sky Q router in this limited time offer (£9.95).
-The Sky Hub and line rental are both included in listed prices.
+Sky are offering their award winning* broadband services at a reduced monthly rate and have scrapped all the setup costs – apart from the one-off £9.95 for the secure delivery of your new router.
+Furthermore, included in the pricing is a free Sky WIFI Hub, line rental and optional free anytime calls with this deal.
 Read on…

-You can also add ‘Sky Broadband Boost’ to these deals at a reduced price of just £2 a month, this for the entire term of your contract (£5 thereafter).
+You can also add ‘Sky Broadband Boost’ to these deals at £5 a month for 18 months.
+This runs for the entire term of your 18 contract.
 Sky Broadband Boost provides extra benefits such as daily line checks, engineer visits at weekends, more parental controls and data boosts for Sky Mobile customers due to any tech issues experienced.

 Are there really no setup costs?

-Currently there are no other setup costs other than the secure delivery of your Sky WIFI router.
-Activation is wavered when you order Broadband here online.
+Currently there are no setup costs when you order here online apart from, as previously mentioned, the cost of the secure delivery of your Sky Q WIFI router.
+Your free activation saving up of £50.00 is automatically applied.
 This offer removes the next best offer price on the main Sky site for Broadband, which is currently £19.95.
-The only other exception is if you need a new land line installing.
+The only other exception in relation to costs is if you need a new landline installing.
 Most customers switching will already have an active landline – and Sky does not charge you to switch your line to them.
 However, if you are a cable customer, you may not have an active line at your home.
 The good news is that Sky are one of the cheapest providers when needing a new line installed, you can get a new line for just £20.